Dick Durbin: Religion

-Durbin is Roman Catholic.
+Durbin is a Roman Catholic.
 In 2004, the Roman Catholic Diocese of Springfield in Illinois barred him from receiving communion because he voted against the Partial-Birth Abortion Ban Act.
 The current bishop of the diocese said Durbin stays away from his Springfield parish because "he doesn't want to make a scene".
 Durbin responded to the communion ban in 2004 that he is accountable to his constituents, even if it means defying Church teachings.
 In 2018, Bishop Thomas John Paprocki affirmed the decision to deny Durbin communion in the Springfield Diocese after Durbin's vote against the Pain-Capable Unborn Child Protection Act.

 In 2017, Durbin was criticized for requesting a clarification from then Court of Appeals nominee Amy Coney Barrett during her Judiciary Committee confirmation hearing about her self-descriptive terminology "orthodox Catholic."
-He contended that might unfairly characterize Catholics who may not agree with the church's positions about abortion or the death penalty.
-She contended, "litigants and the general public are entitled to impartial justice, and that may be something that a judge who is heedful of ecclesiastical pronouncements cannot dispense."
-Barrett opined that judges aren't bound by precedent conflicting with the Constitution.
+He contended that such terminology might unfairly characterize Catholics who may not agree with the church's positions about abortion or the death penalty.
+Barrett had written in an article that "litigants and the general public are entitled to impartial justice, and that may be something that a judge who is heedful of ecclesiastical pronouncements cannot dispense".
+Barrett also opined that judges are not bound by precedent conflicting with the Constitution.
 She wrote that judges could recuse themselves from hearing matters if their faith conflicted with issues to be decided in cases they might otherwise hear.
-An article in the National Review contended, "Senators must inquire about these issues when considering lifetime appointments because ensuring impartiality and fidelity to precedent are critical for the rule of law."
+Senator Dianne Feinstein said, "Senators must inquire about these issues when considering lifetime appointments because ensuring impartiality and fidelity to precedent are critical for the rule of law".
 The issue prompted questions regarding the application of Article VI, Section 3 of the Constitution, which mandates: "No religious test shall ever be required as a qualification to any office or public trust under the United States."

+The Archdiocese of Chicago has announced it will honor Durbin with a lifetime achievement award for his advocacy of immigrant communities.
+Archbishop Cupich said that Durbin refused the award after considering the political climate.